Adrian is an experienced and trusted adviser on EU competition and procurement law.

 Adrian is a recognised leading expert on procurement law.
+He advises clients on the application of procurement law to all kinds of public sector and utility projects, including infrastructure, rail transport, energy, urban regeneration and IT.
 Clients include High Speed 2 (HS2) Ltd, Transport for London and Greater London Authority.

-Adrian is qualified as a solicitor in England and Wales and as an advocaat in Belgium.
+Adrian is dual-qualified as a solicitor in England and Wales and as an advocaat in Belgium.

-- High Speed Two (HS2) Limited on the massive project to construct the High Speed 2 railway, including the procurement procedures for the enabling works, main civil works, station designs and rolling stock.
+- High Speed Two (HS2) on the massive project to construct the High Speed 2 railway, including the procurement procedures for the enabling works, main civil works, station designs and rolling stock

-- Transport for London on procurement issues relating network upgrade works (e.g. Northern Line Extension) and over-station developments, including at Paddington Square and Southwark.
+- Transport for London / London Underground on procurement issues relating to Railway Control Systems, mobile telecommunications, network upgrade works (e.g. Northern Line Extension) and a number of over-station developments (including Paddington Square and Southwark)

-- EDF Energy on the application of EU rules on competition, State aid and public procurement to their plans to build new nuclear plants in the UK, including at Sizewell C
+- EDF and NNB on the EU procurement and State aid aspects of their plans to build four new nuclear plants in the United Kingdom

 - Greater London Authority on procurement procedures to select development partners for the Silvertown Quays and Thameside West redevelopment projects, both in the Royal Docklands of London

 - Ministry of Defence on several large IT procurement projects